 By Dr. Shawna Darou, ND

-Please note that this is not an article on how to treat or prevent COVID-19, but rather some reminders on what you can do to keep your immune system working optimally right now for regular seasonal concerns.
-The reality is that something as simple as a sore throat or low-grade fever can keep a whole family home for 2 weeks, so here are some reminders.
+It’s that time of year again, when we talk about immune support while cold and flu season ramps up.
+This article has some reminders on what you can do to keep your immune system working optimally right now.
 The biggest key to preventing illness is not to let yourself get run down.
 You’re much more susceptible to getting sick when you are overtired, stressed out and not eating well.
 Here are some basic guidelines to keep you healthy this season.

 - Eat lots of fruits and vegetables – aim for 5-10 servings daily.
 Have fruits and vegetables in smoothies, salads, stir-fries, soups and stews.
 Bring vegetable and fruit snacks to work or school and combine with nuts and seeds / nut butters / hummus for variety.